-IMATGE DE IAS CURRENT LOCATION

 My IAS: List of starred IAS, favorite list - for registered users only.

-IMATGE MY IAS

 Taxonomic groups: Select an IAS by taxonomy.
 At the bottom of the screen there is the name of the selected taxonomy.
 Each taxonomy group has an assigned colour.
 Scroll up/down the screen if you want to see other taxonomic groups.

-IMATGE DE GRUPS TAXONS